HVAC Training Schools & Certification in Missouri

 Occupational Demand for HVAC Technicians in Missouri

 As mentioned in the introduction, HVAC is a high-growth industry in Missouri and beyond.
-The Bureau of Labor Statistics (BLS 2021) predicted a 5 percent increase in openings in this field nationwide between 2020 and 2030, slightly slower than the average growth anticipated across all occupations (8 percent) during that period.
+In fact, the Bureau of Labor Statistics (BLS 2024) predicted a 6 percent increase in openings in this field nationwide between 2022 and 2032, faster than the average growth anticipated across all occupations (3 percent) during that time period.
 There’s evidence that Missouri is predicted to need new technicians at an even faster rate.
-Projections Central predicts an 11.2 percent statewide increase in HVAC positions between 2018 and 2028.
+Projections Central predicts an 6.6 percent statewide increase in HVAC positions between 2022 and 2032.

 Furthermore, many owners of older buildings opt to upgrade or retrofit their structures with state-of-the-art HVAC equipment, and this too provides a wealth of opportunities.
 In areas of high rates of construction like Kansas City, there is a particular need for HVAC installation services.
 Additionally, the legislation continually evolves regarding the energy efficiency of systems, not to mention all clients’ desire to have the most cost-effective solutions in place.

-As proof of the booming industry in HVAC, Indeed (Oct.
-2021) had 327 relevant HVAC openings in MO, including positions with Sabre Industries Inc, CIMCO, TurnPoint, Tsay Professional Services, Academy Air, and more.
-Monster (Oct.
-2021) had HVAC openings in MO with varied employers such as Reddy Ice, Johnson Controls, and Brighton Installation, to name a few.
+As proof of the booming industry in HVAC, Indeed (August 2024) had 300+ relevant HVAC openings in MO, including positions with Nextech, Air Comfort Services, Inc., Executive Hills Management, Inc., Missouri State University, Howell Commercial Refrigeration, and more.
+Monster (August 2024) had additional HVAC openings in MO with varied employers such as Sunset Rentals, Six Flags St Louis, and Johnson Controls Internations to name a few.

 United States Missouri

 Salary figures do vary slightly by the source of data.
-Payscale—an aggregator of self-reported salaries—found the following percentiles among its HVAC respondents nationwide in October 2021:
+Payscale (2024)—an aggregator of self-reported salaries—found the following percentiles among its HVAC respondents nationwide in August 2024:

 The BLS figures are generally considered more reliable due to the organization’s methods of data collection and relatively high sample size.
-It is important to note that the Missouri Economic Research and Information Center (MERIC 2021) found Missouri was the eighth most affordable state nationwide.
-This low cost of living means that even average salaries will go farther in Missouri than in other states.
+It is important to note that the Missouri Economic Research and Information Center (MERIC 2024) found Missouri was the sixth most affordable state nationwide.
+This low cost of living means that even average salaries will go farther in Missouri than other states.

 As in any state, in Missouri salaries vary by region of employment.
-Columbia, Kansas City, St. Louis, and Cape Girardeau enjoyed the highest salaries in the state.
+St. Louis, Kansas City, St. Joseph, Columbia, and Springfield enjoyed the highest salaries in the state.

 Accredited HVAC Schools in Missouri